AymanAzzam/Small-Kernal/README.md

 # Small Kernal

 Processes can ask kernal to add data or remove data from disk.
 The kernal is a process too but act as kernal and the same for the disk.
 The disk has 10 slots only to carry data.
 Each process has file contain tasks for it.
+Processes and kernal Communicate using Message queue and the same for kernal with disk.

 ### How to run
 	- Run "make" in repo directory.